Milwaukie boys basketball escapes Pendleton threat to win 78-77

 If all of the Milwaukie boys basketball team's games are like this one, the Mustangs might need to start handing out blood pressure medication at the front door.

 Milwaukie, hosting Pendleton in its season opener at Milwaukie High School on Wednesday, Dec.
-8, led by 12 points midway through the third quarter, saw the Buckaroos take the lead with 11 seconds remaining, then won 78-77 when junior Carter Sprague rebounded a miss and scored on a putback in the game's final second.
+8, led by 12 points midway through the third quarter.
+The Buckaroos took the lead with 11 seconds remaining, then won 78-77 when junior Carter Sprague rebounded a miss and scored on a putback in the game's final second.

 "It was awesome.
 It was great," said Sprague, who scored his team's final two baskets on putbacks in the final 28 seconds.
 He finished with 14 points on 6 of 11 shooting from the floor (including two 3-pointers) and eight rebounds "This is my first varsity game.
 I haven't played in a year.
 It's a great first game for me.
 I'm very excited."